Lani Cayetano

-Maria Laarni "Lani" Lopez Cayetano (born Maria Laarni Clariño Lopez; December 11, 1981) is a Filipina politician who is the current Mayor of Taguig from 2010 to 2019 and again since 2022.
-She previously served as the Representative of the 1st district of Taguig-Pateros from 2007 to 2010 and again, this time of the 2nd district, from 2019 to 2022.
+Maria Laarni "Lani" Lopez Cayetano (born Maria Laarni Clariño Lopez; December 11, 1981) is a Filipina politician who has served as the 25th mayor of Taguig since 2022.
+She previously served as the city's 23rd mayor from 2010 to 2019 and as representative of Taguig–Pateros's 1st district from 2007 to 2010 and its 2nd district from 2019 to 2022.

-She is the wife of former House Speaker and Senator Alan Peter Cayetano.
+She is the wife of former Senate President Alan Peter Cayetano.

 Early life

 Cayetano completed a special course in Innovative and Developmental Local Governance and Policy Making for Local Chief Executives and Legislators at the University of the Philippines Diliman and a Bachelor of Arts degree in Mass Communication from Centro Escolar University.